 His consistent performances, which had already enabled him to work his way up through Italian Under-19, Under-20 and Under-21 sides, were combined with a versatility that saw him operate as a defender.

 Padoin’s first contact with the Bianconeri came in 2010 when he took part in the club’s pre-season tour in the United States and Canada.
-Yet he would have to wait another 18 months to seal his dream switch.
+Yet he would have to wait another 18 months to seal his dream switch in January 2012.

-He ended the 2013/14 season on a personal high, getting the third consecutive title party into full swing with the winner over former employers Atalanta at Juventus Stadium.
+A moment that will live long in the memory was how he ended the 2013/14 season on a personal high by getting the third consecutive league championship party into full swing with the winner over former employers Atalanta at Juventus Stadium.